kirillk77/whisper2cyanite/README.md

 #### `validate`

-Validate a metric store, a path store or both comparing points and paths from a Whisper database and Cyanite storages.
+Validate a metric store, a path store or both, comparing points and paths from a Whisper database and Cyanite storages.

 Arguments: `source`, `tenant`, `cassandra-host(s)`, `elasticsearch-url`.